andyvroberts/apricot/DataZonesA.md

 For the Lakehouse Layer, the focus is on point 2.
 There are several patterns that are particularly suitable to effectively utilising this Layer.

 ### Consolidation
-A dataset where multiple sources of similar data entity types are joined together to provide a consolidated view.
+A dataset where multiple sources of similar (or the same) data entity types are joined together to provide a consolidated view.
 These datasets are used individually or as an input to other dataset combinations.

 <br>